Entropic estimation of optimal transport maps: Estimator and main results

 \end{theorem}

 \begin{remark} It can happen that $I_0(P, Q)$ is infinite, so the bounds of \cref{thm:main,thm:one_sample} are sometimes vacuous.
-However, \cite{chizat2020faster} prove that $I_0(P, Q) \leq C$ for a positive constant $C$ when $P$ and $Q$ satisfy \textbf{(A1)} to \textbf{(A3)} for some $\alpha \geq 2$.
-Therefore, in the range $\alpha \in [2,3]$, we obtain the rates in the theorems above without additional restrictions. \end{remark}
+However, \cite{chizat2020faster} prove that $I_0(P, Q) \leq C$ for a positive constant $C$ when $P$ and $Q$ satisfy \textbf{(A1)} to \textbf{(A3)} for $\alpha \geq 2$.
+Therefore, in this range for $\alpha$, we obtain the rates in the theorems above without additional restrictions. \end{remark}

 The proof of \cref{thm:one_sample} is technical, and our approach is closely inspired by \cite{pal2019difference} and empirical process theory arguments developed by \cite{GenChiBac18} and \cite{MenNil19}.
 We give a summary of our argument here, and carry out the details in the following section.